 Key objects in the collection include the models used by John Dalton to demonstrate his atomic theory, as well as parts from the world’s first commercially available computer, the Ferranti Mark 1.

 Part of the national Science Museum Group, visit the Science and Industry Museum any time of the year for cutting edge special exhibitions for all ages and interactive family events.

-Each October, the museum presents the annual Manchester Science Festival, a superb, flagship event that spans the city.
+The museum also presents the Manchester Science Festival, a superb, flagship event that spans the city.